ZENGO-ETH/Protocol_ethereum/README.md

 ## Overview

-DFX v2 is an update from DFX protocol v0.5 with some additional features including the protocol fee, which is set by the percentage of the platform fee(which incurs for each swap on all the pools across the platform), fixing issues of invariant check.
+DFX v2 is an update from DFX protocol v0.5 with some additional features including the protocol fee, which is set by the percentage of the platform fee(which incurs for each swap on all the pools across the platform), fixing issues of invariant check, and the support of flashloans.
 The major change from the previous version is, V2 is more generalized for users, meaning anybody can create their curves(pools) while V0.5 only allowed the DFX team to create pools.

 There are two major parts to the protocol: **Assimilators** and **Curves**.
 Assimilators allow the AMM to handle pairs of different value while also retrieving reported oracle prices for respective currencies.
 Curves allow the custom parameterization of the bonding curve with dynamic fees, halting bounderies, etc.